-One of the probable side effects of topical corticosteroid overuse is atrophy.
+One of the side effects of topical corticosteroid overuse is atrophy.
 In such cases, the skin loses perfusion and becomes parched and wrinkly.
-This adverse effect is only witnessed in about 5% of people who use the steroid to treat psoriasis.
 Steroid-induced skin atrophy is thinning of the skin as a result of prolonged exposure to topical steroids steroids.

 Physiology and Pathogenesis of Atrophy in Corticosteroid Use